 60. Get crafty with it!
 The ReDiscover Center has tons of ways to upcycle and play.

 61. Want to know what your kids want for dinner?
 We asked them.
 Try one of these kid endorsed spots.

 62. Counting down the days to Halloween means it’s time to find a costume.
 We’ve shops that cater to kids with specific ideas for costumes…

 63. Shorter days means it’s increasingly hard to get up in the morning.
-Wake up and smell the beans without leaving the house with some coffee roasted right here in LA.
+Wake up and smell the beans with new outposts of this cult favorite that’s spreading across the city.

 64.Baseball playoffs are coming (please let our boys in blue get to the World Series!).
 Here are places to celebrate the all American sport.

 65. Practice your swing all season long at some of L.A.’s coolest mini golf spots.